Sleighs/chat-plus/README.md

 - View list users who've chatted

 ## Installation
+- Download this repository.
-- Download the extension's files.
+- Unzip the zip file.
-- From the chrome extensions page, turn on "Developer Mode" and click "Load unpacked" to add the extension.
+- From the chrome extensions page, turn on "Developer Mode", click "Load unpacked", then select the downloaded folder.
-- You will see the extension icon in your browser's toolbar.
+- You will see the extension icon among your browser's extensions.

 ## Usage
 - Login and open a livestream on Rumble.com.